tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/常见问题/HTTPS 相关_intl_en.md

 A certificate can be applied to one or multiple CLB instances or listeners.

 ### How do I upload a certificate?
-You can upload it by calling an API or through the CLB console.
+You can upload it by using an API or CLB Console.

 ### Is a certificate region-specific?
 Yes.
 If a certificate needs to be used in multiple regions, it is necessary to upload it in all those regions separately to ensure security and performance.